Meet Arsenal, the Smart Camera Assistant Review (2018)

 A key feature of the Arsenal app is the ability to review and share images directly to Instagram, Snap, or Facebook right from your phone.

-Observations: I had zero issues with the photo sharing aspect and found it really helpful to upload a picture.
+Observation: I had zero issues with the photo sharing aspect and found it really helpful to upload a picture.

 Arsenal Mobile Application Overview